u-blox/ubxlib/README.md

-+---example                    <-- examples that introduce the main features +---cfg                        <-- global configuration header files +---common                     <-- APIs that are common across u-blox modules ¦   +---network                <-- the simple network API for BLE, cell and Wifi ¦   ¦   +---api                <-- all folders, in general, have an API directory ¦   ¦   +---src                    containing public headers, a source directory with ¦   ¦   +---test                   the implementation and a test directory with the tests ¦   +---sock                   <-- the sockets API for cell, Wifi (and in the future BLE) ¦   +---security               <-- common API for u-blox security and TLS security/credential storage ¦   +---mqtt_client            <-- common MQTT client API for cell (and in the future Wifi) ¦   +---location               <-- common location API, can use GNSS, Cell Locate, Wifi/BLE stations, etc.
++---example                    <-- examples that introduce the main features +---cfg                        <-- global configuration header files +---common                     <-- APIs that are common across u-blox modules ¦   +---network                <-- the simple network API for BLE, cell, Wifi and GNSS ¦   ¦   +---api                <-- all folders, in general, have an API directory ¦   ¦   +---src                    containing public headers, a source directory with ¦   ¦   +---test                   the implementation and a test directory with the tests ¦   +---sock                   <-- the sockets API for cell, Wifi (and in the future BLE) ¦   +---security               <-- common API for u-blox security and TLS security/credential storage ¦   +---mqtt_client            <-- common MQTT client API for cell (and in the future Wifi) ¦   +---location               <-- common location API, can use GNSS, Cell Locate and in the future Wifi/BLE stations, etc.
-¦   +---short_range            <-- internal API used by the BLE and Wifi APIs (see below) ¦   +---at_client              <-- internal API used by the BLE, cell and Wifi APIs ¦   +---ubx                    <-- internal API used by the GNSS API ¦   +---error                  <-- u_error_common.h: error codes common across APIs ¦   +---utils                  <-- contains common utilities ¦   ...
+¦   +---short_range            <-- internal API used by the BLE and Wifi APIs (see below) ¦   +---at_client              <-- internal API used by the BLE, cell and Wifi APIs ¦   +---ubx_protocol           <-- internal API used by the GNSS API ¦   +---error                  <-- u_error_common.h: error codes common across APIs ¦   +---utils                  <-- contains common utilities ¦   ...